mannyiagbayani/node-projects/README.md

 WEATHER APP

 Use to get the temperature of a location.
-It's using REQUEST package.
+It's using REQUEST package and Mapbox and DarkSky for Geozoning.

 ```
 node app.js Auckland New Zealand